theramiyer/blog/content/post/2021/is-edtech-a-scam.md

 Coursera has been running free courses, including in Computer Science subjects, for a long time now.
 Secondly, the IT community is vibrant.
 You have freeCodeCamp, code.org, Codecademy, edX, etc., that have programmes in which you can learn to code for free.
 Apart from that, most techies blog about their learning, and share solutions.
 [Here is mine.](https://ramiyer.io/)

+You can even get them books that teach them basics of coding---like [this one that teaches the basics using Python](https://amzn.to/3ceEpQ4), or this [one published by the Cambridge University Press](https://amzn.to/3HpKvvl), or if you would like to use the same platform that one of the most known EdTech platform uses, [buy this book for ages 5–9](https://amzn.to/3ne33GO), or [this one for ages 7–11](https://amzn.to/3c9D39c).

-But my view is that saying, 'Well, here, you have an ocean of resources!
+But my view is that merely saying, 'Well, here, you have an ocean of resources!
 Go, enjoy yourself!' is utterly useless.
 Unless you have a direction, you cannot possibly pick up a line and have any success in learning.
 Even today, nothing beats someone sitting you down and teaching you something.
 Yes, you can learn from guided tutorials, but that also tires your brain.

 Call me old school, but I have had video-based learning, online tutorials, interactive learning, and live session learning.
 Live session learning has always worked best.
 I have trained people as well, and got the same from them: live learning works best.